-Start by being intentional about your goals
+Start by being intentional about your goals.

-From my perspective, you need to start by being intentional when it comes to your goals and goal setting within the family law case.
-Part of my reason for saying this is that if you act intentionally in regard to your case you are likely better able to visualize an end result of your case and will think more clearly about what steps you need to take to achieve those goals.
+From my perspective, you need to start by being intentional about your goals and goal setting within the family law case.
+Part of my reason for saying this is that if you act intentionally regarding your case, you are likely better able to visualize your topic and think more clearly about what steps you need to take to achieve those goals.
 This is something that we all should do more of, in my opinion, in our daily lives.
-Rather than drifting through a process aimlessly why not take the time to create some concrete goals and act intentionally?
-This is true in many areas of life just as it is in a family law case.
+Rather than drifting through a process aimlessly, why not take the time to create some concrete goals and act intentionally?
+This is true in many areas of life, just as it is in a family law case.

 Questions about the material shared in today's blog post?
 Contact the Law Office of Bryan Fagan